 He glanced at the stairs.
 What was going on?

 He slept on the couch.
 He knew what was coming in the morning.
 It wasn’t going to be pleasant.
 And he knew where he needed to start.

 He made a full breakfast for her and waited patiently.
 She typically rose at 6 so that she could exercise, eat breakfast, shower, dress, and get to the library by opening time, which was 9.
 But by 10 she was still asleep, and her breakfast was getting cold.
 He put her portion in Tupperware (he’d long since eaten his) and then the fridge.
 He waited in the living room and read the local rag.
 He thought of opening the shop, but decided against it.

 At 11 he heard movement coming from the bathroom upstairs, and then the shower turning on.
 At 11:45 she walked down the stairs.
-She was wearing black jeans, a Van Halen T-shirt (one he’d never seen before), and boots, and had a backpack slung over her shoulder.
+She was wearing black jeans, a Van Halen T-shirt (one he’d never seen before, and which exposed a large portion of her belly), and boots, and had a backpack slung over her shoulder.
 He glanced up from the book he was reading (Hegel’s Phenomenology of Spirit).

 He put the book down.
 “Because you didn’t like the lasagna last night?”